St. Mary's Cathedral (Portland, Oregon)

-St. Mary's Cathedral of the Immaculate Conception is the seat of the Roman Catholic Archdiocese of Portland in Portland, Oregon, United States and serves Roman Catholics in western Oregon.
+St. Mary's Cathedral of the Immaculate Conception is a Catholic church in Portland, Oregon, and the seat of the Archdiocese of Portland in Oregon.

 History

 In 1925 Archbishop Alexander Christie authorized construction of a new cathedral at the corner of NW 18th and Couch streets as he struggled with a mortal illness.
 Parishioners and clergy from all over the archdiocese responded.
 In less than a year, on February 14, 1926, the new church opened.
 The first services were held on Friday, February 19, 1926.

 In 1993, a restoration study was completed.
-Thomas Hacker and Associates, a Portland architectural firm, was asked to a draft detailed restoration plan for the cathedral and a larger master plan that would provide for long-range improvements around the cathedral in keeping with the Catholic tradition of service.
+Thomas Hacker and Associates, a Portland architectural firm, was asked to draft a detailed restoration plan for the cathedral and a larger master plan that would provide for long-range improvements around the cathedral in keeping with the Catholic tradition of service.
 The cathedral was restored for the 150th anniversary of the Portland Archdiocese in 1996.
 The restoration included seismic strengthening, electrical, heating, and lighting updating, as well as liturgical and artistic modifications.